jonlpersson/ed-latimore/site/_posts/2021-03-07-the-easy-4-step-problem-solving-process.md

 I see the connection.
 I can use all of my problem-solving strategies and methods to solve my particular problem.

-I know the infinitive for the Spanish word "drink" is "beber".
-Last night, I changed it to "bebo" to express a similar idea.
+I know the infinitive for the Spanish word "drink" is *"beber"*.
+Last night, I changed it to *"bebo"* to express a similar idea.
 I should be able to do the same thing to the word for "eat".

 *"No como huevos" is a pretty accurate guess.*